zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Configuring your project

-You can use either Gradle or Maven build automation systems.
+You can use either Gradle or Maven build automation systems to configure your project.
 Use the appropriate configuration procedure corresponding to your build automation system.

 ### Gradle guide
 Use the following procedure if you use Gradle as your build automation system.